AviatrixSystems/Docs/StartUpGuides/aws_manual_startup_guide.rst

 ::

-  Note if you select the BYOL image, you need a customer ID from Aviatrix for launching gateways.
+  You need a customer ID from Aviatrix for launching gateways.
 Send email to info@aviatrix.com or open a support ticket at Aviatrix Support Portal (https://support.aviatrix.com) to request a customer ID.